mysticatea/eslint-plugin-node/docs/rules/shebang.md

 # Suggest correct usage of shebang (node/shebang)

-When we make a CLI tool on Node.js, we add `bin` field to `package.json`, then we add a shebang the entry file.
+When we make a CLI tool with Node.js, we add `bin` field to `package.json`, then we add a shebang the entry file.
 This rule suggests correct usage of shebang.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.